Census: Enumeration strategies

 Several countries have used a system known as short form/long form.
 This is a sampling strategy that randomly chooses a proportion of people to send a more detailed questionnaire to (the long form).
-Everyone receives the short form questions.
+Everyone receives the short-form questions.
 This means more data are collected, but without imposing a burden on the whole population.
 This also reduces the burden on the statistical office.
-Indeed, in the UK until 2001 all residents were required to fill in the whole form but only a 10% sample were coded and analysed in detail.
+Indeed, in the UK until 2001 all residents were required to fill in the whole form but only a 10% sample was coded and analysed in detail.
 New technology means that all data are now scanned and processed.
-During the 2011 Canadian census there was controversy about the cessation of the mandatory long form census; the head of Statistics Canada, Munir Sheikh, resigned upon the federal government's decision to do so.
+During the 2011 Canadian census there was controversy about the cessation of the mandatory long-form census; the head of Statistics Canada, Munir Sheikh, resigned upon the federal government's decision to do so.

 The use of alternative enumeration strategies is increasing but these are not as simple as many people assume and are only used in developed countries.
 The Netherlands has been most advanced in adopting a census using administrative data.
 This allows a simulated census to be conducted by linking several different administrative databases at an agreed time.
 Data can be matched, and an overall enumeration established allowing for discrepancies between different data sources.
-A validation survey is still conducted in a similar way to the post enumeration survey employed in a traditional census.
+A validation survey is still conducted in a similar way to the post-enumeration survey employed in a traditional census.

 Other countries that have a population register use this as a basis for all the census statistics needed by users.
-This is most common among Nordic countries, but requires many distinct registers to be combined, including population, housing, employment and education.
-These registers are then combined and brought up to the standard of a statistical register by comparing the data in different sources and ensuring the quality is sufficient for official statistics to be produced.
+This is most common among Nordic countries but requires many distinct registers to be combined, including population, housing, employment, and education.
+These registers are then combined and brought up to the standard of a statistical register by comparing the data from different sources and ensuring the quality is sufficient for official statistics to be produced.

-A recent innovation is the French instigation of a rolling census programme with different regions enumerated each year, so that the whole country is completely enumerated every 5 to 10 years.
+A recent innovation is the French instigation of a rolling census program with different regions enumerated each year so that the whole country is completely enumerated every 5 to 10 years.
 In Europe, in connection with the 2010 census round, many countries adopted alternative census methodologies, often based on the combination of data from registers, surveys and other sources.